uink45/Beacon-Chain-Light-Client-Prototype/README.md

 This is a C# prototype implementation of the [Altair Minimal Light Client Specification](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/sync-protocol.md).

 ### Functionality
 Currently, the prototype can track the latest block header in the beacon chain.
 It achieves this by initializing from a trusted snapshot to know the current sync committee.
-After successfully initializing, it trustlessly verifies the latest block headers by checking if the sync committee signature is valid and that enough validators had signed.
+The snapshot is verified by checking whether the current sync committee branch is valid.
+Then it trustlessly verifies the upcoming block headers by checking if the sync committee signature is valid and that enough validators had signed.

 ### Requirements
 - .NET Core 5.0 or greater